 Parents are screened for postpartum depression and domestic violence the first time they use the Crisis Nursery and are given a list of available resources in the community.

 Parents can use the Crisis Nursery as often as needed.
-The top reasons parents use the Crisis Nursery include the following: homelessness, domestic violence, parental stress, mental health/substance abuse issues, home crisis, and for medical and other appointments.
+The top reasons parents use the Crisis Nursery include the following: homelessness, domestic violence, mental health/substance abuse issues, home crisis, and for medical and other appointments.

 Parents do not need to bring items with them to the Crisis Nursery.
 Necessities including diapers, wipes, formula, etc., are provided to parents as needed.